siemens/CtrlppCheck/docs/contributor.md

 }
 ```

-+ add uses  `#uses "classes/QualityGates/Tools/CppCheck/TestFixture"`
++ add add  `#uses "classes/QualityGates/Tools/CppCheck/TestFixture"`
-+ save the script and try it to run from oa-console.

- All assertions are thrown in log.
++ save the script and try to it run from OA-console with a Ctrl Manager - All assertions and results are written to log.

-## How to make new test for CtrlPPcheck
+### How to add new tests for CtrlppCheck - the easy way

+The steps described in the chapter above have already been made and a template is available:

-+ Make a copy the file scripts/tests/ctrlppCheck/template.ctl
++ Make a copy the file scripts/tests/CtrlppCheck/template.ctl
 + Open the file and edit the test.
-+ save the script and try it to run from oa-console.

- All assertions are thrown in log.
++ save the script and try it to run from oa-console with a Ctrl-Manager - All assertions and results are written to log.

 **Don't forgot to document new testcases!**

-# How To Test CtrlppCheck
+# How To Test CtrlppCheck - using ctrl scripts

 ## Tests: scripts and results

 testscritpts are stored in:

-WinCCOA_QualityChecks_tests/scripts/tests/ctrlppCheck/testscripts
+WinCCOA_QualityChecks_tests/scripts/**tests**/CtrlppCheck/testscripts

 result files (.xml) are stored in:
-WinCCOA_QualityChecks_tests/data/ctrlPpCheck/testscripts
+WinCCOA_QualityChecks_tests/**data**/CtrlppCheck/testscripts

 example:
 y2038.ctl